DCAdams103/Contract-App/README.md

 # Contract-App
 An app I developed for Quarter Note Music to make signing up for lessons to save paper and to increase organization.

+This was the first major programming project from 2 year agos that I've done.
+I had a lot of fun and learned a lot.

 You can find all the classes and code inside the folder "iPad Contract (Horizontal)".

 It begins asking which semester you want to sign up in